sakuli/Docs/content/writing_tests/tutorial.md

 # Combining DOM and Native Testing

-When the `testsuite.uiOnly` is set to `false`, you can use both simultaneously.
-For our example above we can remove opening chromium with application and navigation to sakuli.io/wp via the address bar just with `_navigateTo()` as wells as for the click afterwards.
+When the `testsuite.uiOnly` is set to `false`, you can use both DOM based- and native interaction simultaneously.
+For our example above we can exchange the steps for opening chromium and navigating to sakuli.io/wp just with `_navigateTo("https://sakuli.io/wp")` .

 {{< highlight typescript >}}
 (async () => {